-is a researcher at the Centre for Logic and Philosophy of Science (Vrije Universiteit Brussel).
+is a doctoral assistant at the philosophy department of Ghent University.
 He has a Phd in Philosophy and Moral Sciences (VUB, 2019).
 His research is situated in the field of history and philosophy of science, with a special focus on scientific practices as learning processes.
 The focus of his PhD research was on the work and teaching activities of Petrus van Musschenbroek (1692-1761).
 More generally, Pieter is interested in questions relating to the nature and the role of universities, and the relation between science and society, both from a historical and a contemporary perspective.